Last Updated on: 24th January 2024, 01:40 pm

 They craft mezcal in the same way they’ve known for 200 years, with intensive hard work.

-Comprised of 90% Espadín and 10% Barril agaves, this mezcal is incredibly smooth, with rich floral notes along banana and pineapple flavors.
+Comprised of 90% Espadín and 10% Barril agaves, this mezcal is incredibly smooth, with rich floral notes along with banana and pineapple flavors.

 Banhez Ensamble is a great match for first-time mezcal drinkers and makes a good mixer.